 Visceral fat is different from the fat elsewhere on your body as it is internal, dangerously surrounding primary organs such as the liver, heart, pancreas and abdominal organs.
 It increases your risk of conditions such as increased blood pressure, high cholesterol, cardiovascular disease, stroke and insulin resistance.

-It is linked to over-consumption of fructose.
+It is linked to the over-consumption of fructose.
 It’s not pretty, and it’s certainly not healthy.

 2. Premature skin ageing

-Fructose, when consumed in excess, can attach itself to your skin’s collagen, setting off a cascade of damage and destruction.
+When consumed in excess, fructose can attach itself to your skin’s collagen, setting off a cascade of damage and destruction.
 A process called glycation takes place and can have devastating effects on your skin.
 Left unchecked, glycation destroys collagen proteins.
-Or, in other words, causes the formation of wrinkles.
+Or, in other words, it causes the formation of wrinkles.

 3. Signs of ageing in the body

 If you’ve ever suffered from joint pain, high blood pressure or trouble with your kidneys, you may be tempted to accept it as part of the inevitable decline of ageing.

 But something else could be at play.
 Perhaps there is something in your diet wreaking havoc with the internal harmony of your body.
 Yep, you guessed it: fructose.